mehulagg/gitlab/doc/user/admin_area/settings/external_authorization.md

 The available required properties are:

 - **Service URL**: The URL to make authorization requests to.
-When leaving the URL blank, cross project features will remain available while still being able to specify classification labels for projects.
+When leaving the URL blank, cross project features remain available while still being able to specify classification labels for projects.
 - **External authorization request timeout**: The timeout after which an authorization request is aborted.
 When a request times out, access is denied